jlchang/2024-05-09-jlchang4pilot/episodes/01-introduction.md

 ### Pilot and workshop info

-- Lesson site has details and extras (our pilot is the SparkNotes version.)
+- Lesson site has details and extra info (our pilot is the SparkNotes version.)
 - Pilot ~1/2 of material source material - recording.
 - Workshop June 21
 - (we'll be "hitting the high points" of 5/9 material)